 - 3. Insert a new bottle of oil and tighten the cap into place. - 4.
 Prime and flush the instrument at least once after the new oil bottle is installed.
-See Priming and Flushing the Instrument on page 229 for information.
+See Priming and Flushing the Instrument on page 222 for information.

-Note: If you are replacing reagents in the middle of a run, the run resumes when the bottle door is closed and you have clicked OK in the dialog box.
+Note: If you are replacing reagents in the middle of a run, the run resumes when the bottle door is closed and you have clicked OK in the dialog.
 You can replace with the same type of bottle only.
-For example, if the run started with an EcoTank loaded, you must replace the spent EcoTank with another EcoTank.